-This section refers to the ‘withdrawal period’, which is 10 per cent of the duration of the programme, or course within the programme, whichever is the lesser.
+This section refers to the ‘withdrawal period’, which is normally the lesser of ten working days from the start date or 10 per cent of the duration of a programme, or a course within the programme.
+For distance online courses or programmes, the withdrawal period is up to 28 days.
+Other withdrawal timeframes may apply, refer to 2.26.